top of page

 That’s a quote from an autistic young adult from Ambitious About Autism, A UK-based special education provider.

-She describes what is commonly called sensory processing differences and in her case specifically, hyper-sensitivity to lights and sound.
+She describes what is commonly called sensory processing differences, specifically hyper-sensitivity to light and sound.
 Many parents raising an autistic child will recognize the same sensitivities in their child.
-And to help, they might provide them with sunglasses and noise reducing headphones for example.
+And to help, they might provide them with sunglasses and noise-reducing headphones, for example.

 But does this mean all autistic people get overwhelmed by lights and sounds?
 Should all teachers rush out to get noise-reducing headphones for every autistic student?